barbara42/Dar_One/docs/src/case_studies.md

 setup(config_obj)
 ```

 After the setup step, we set the time for the simulation to run to be 5 years, in "iteration steps".
-(Remember: the MIT Darwin model is set up to step forward 3 hours for each iteration, so we have `8 iterations per day * 360 days = 2880`), writing to the diagnostic files every 1 year in seconds.
+(Remember: the MIT Darwin model is set up to step forward 3 hours for each iteration, so we have 8 iterations per day * 360 days = 2880 iterations per year), writing to the diagnostic files every 1 year in seconds.
 Running for 5 years was chosen by visually looking at longer runs of the same setup and seeing a quasi-steady state reached by that point.
 We write to only once a year to improve runtime performance, because we are only interested in the average values of the last year.

 ```
 # length of run